 CoC 101/201 Webinars

-The videos in this webinar series were recorded during the 2021 CoC monthly membership meetings and were presented by Pat Leslie, an RTFH NOFA consultant.
+The videos in this webinar series were recorded during the 2021 CoC monthly membership meetings and were presented by Pat Leslie, RTFH NOFO consultant.
 This series is intended to provide an overview of the CoC and its roles and responsibilities.
 They include an introduction to the Five HUD On-Line Information Systems, the HUD CoC Funding Cycle, Data Gathering and Recording, and an in-depth understanding of the e-SNAPS system.

 - CoC 101 Session 1: The Big Picture